A unique color combination is a key way to express the personality of your brand.

 02. Warm Antique

 Monochrome color palettes use different shades of one hue.
 The base color, often the darkest, is applied with different amounts of brightness.
 This combination of brown shades is best used to symbolize an organic trade or 'untouched' brand.

 03. Waimea Waters

-Does your brand have association with marine or technology?
+Does your brand have an association with marine or technology?
 Blue tones are traditionally related to these industries and make great combinations when applied with contrasting hues.